When you purchase through affiliate links on our site, we may earn a commission. Here’s how it works.

 Try out different music styles.
 Changing the type of music can change the vibe of a video.
 I suggest testing a few genres to see which one fits the story best.

-1. Adobe Premiere Rush
+1. Adobe Premiere on iPhone

 Pros